PEXANE2/azure-docs.tr-tr/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Sorun

-İş/IBir komut nedeniyle başarısız `TokenNotFoundException`oldu.
+İş/IBir komut nedeniyle başarısız oldu `TokenNotFoundException` .

 ### <a name="cause"></a>Nedeni